 Rattling Noise when Idling

 The exhaust system is suspended under the car with a number of brackets, clamps and mountings, which can themselves rust and give way.
-If you hear a rattle under the car when it’s idling or at low revs, the exhaust may have become detached through a failed hanger.
+If you hear a rattle under the car when it’s idling or at low revs, it may require an exhaust bracket repair due to becoming detached through a failed hanger.
 If you can find a way to safely get underneath the vehicle, replacing the appropriate hanger to secure the exhaust should be a simple enough task.

 How to Carry Out a Visual Check